strongloop/openshift-cartridge-strongloop/template/README.cloud9.md

 ## Running and Viewing the SLS Sample Application

 Remember that friendly, green "Run" button in the main menu?
 Go ahead and give 'er a click.
-The SLS (StrongLoop Suite) Sample App should begin running, and the bottom Output tab should become visible.
+The LoopBack Sample App should begin running, and the bottom Output tab should become visible.
 If not, select Output in the bottom pane and take note of a few things:

 ```
 Your code is running at 'http://strongloop.soandso.cloud9beta.com'.